Can I Claim Compensation If I Was Hit By An Uninsured Driver? – How To Claim

 You should still make sure you get the name and registration details, as well as the contact information of the other driver.
 If they do not provide this information, you should at least note things such as the vehicle registration number.
 Remember, by refusing to provide their name and other details after an accident, they have broken the law.
 You should get information on any witnesses to your accident and injury.

-As we have seen it is against the law to drive your vehicle in the UK without having insurance in place as you do not have any insurance against damage to other people’s property, or to compensate for their injuries.
+You may be wondering, ‘what happens to uninsured drivers after an accident?’.
+It is against the law to drive your vehicle in the UK without having insurance in place.
+If you don’t have the required insurance in place for a vehicle you use, then you don’t have any policy which can cover damages that may be caused in any accidents you end up involved in.
 As such the uninsured driver can be prosecuted.
 They may also be investigated to find out whether they have other documentation for the vehicle including a current MOT, or road tax up to date.

 If this documentation is not up to date they may also face charges for this as well.
 The police have the right to carry out such investigations in this way.
-But the situation could shape the potential motor insurance bureau compensation amounts.
+But the situation could shape the potential Motor Insurers’ Bureau compensation amounts.

 Whiplash injuries are some of the most common types of injury suffered as a result of road traffic accidents.
 It is an umbrella term used to cover injuries caused by jerking motions in accidents affecting the neck and the head is thrown forward and backwards.
 It can involve a lot of pain and suffering and the level of injury can vary by a large degree.
 You may suffer from more mild or acute injury symptoms and may need treatment after.